 SaaS Content Marketing Goals

 One of the founding principles behind Optimist and our work with clients is that not all content is the same.

-Different types of content can support different types of goals.
-And, that content should work together to drive the overall business goals.
-So, as with any ambitious undertaking, the best SaaS content marketing starts from a place of intention.
+Different types of content can support different goals.
+And, that content should work together to drive the overall business outcomes (leads, conversions, sales, revenue).

 For most SaaS companies, common goals for their content marketing involve driving product signup, trials, and website traffic.